 Avoiding SLS and Artificial Additives

 People with sensitive teeth or gums often react poorly to artificial foaming agents.
-Thatโ€™s why many natural toothpastes are now made as SLS-free toothpaste options.
-Sodium lauryl sulfate, or SLS, is a detergent used to create foam but can irritate tissues.
+Thatโs why many natural toothpastes are now made as SLS-free toothpaste options.
+Sodium lauryl sulfate, or SLS, is a detergent used to create foam, but it can also irritate tissues.
 Removing it from toothpaste makes brushing more comfortable, especially for those prone to canker sores or dry mouth.
 Instead of SLS, natural formulas may use coconut-derived cleansers or no foaming agents.
-Simple swaps improve comfort and reduce reactions without sacrificing cleanliness or flavor.
+Simple swaps enhance comfort and minimize reactions without compromising cleanliness or flavor.

 Building a Fluoride-Free Oral Care Routine